Skip to contents

 cv_prior_mu

-Prior (mean) on the coefficient of variation of concentration measurements.
-Note that in contrast to using noise_estimate(), this does not include the technical noise of the digital PCR.
-This is because the dPCR noise is explicitly modeled (using the number of partitions and conversion factor).
-Moreover, when replicates=TRUE, this is only the CV after the replication stage (see details for more explanation).
+Prior (mean) on the coefficient of variation of analyzed concentrations (pre-PCR noise).
+Note that this does not include the technical noise of the digital PCR.
+This is because the dPCR noise is explicitly modeled (using the total number of partitions and conversion factor).
+Moreover, when replicates=TRUE, noise before the replication stage is separately modeled, so cv_prior_mu only describes any remaining pre-PCR noise (see details for more explanation).

 cv_prior_sigma

-Prior (standard deviation) on the coefficient of variation of concentration measurements.
+Prior (standard deviation) on the coefficient of variation of analyzed concentrations.

 total_partitions_observe